hyperledger/fabric/docs/source/cc_launcher.md

 In this example, the implementation of "my-golang-builder" is contained within the `/builders/golang` directory and its build scripts are located in `/builders/golang/bin`.
-When the peer invokes any of the build scripts associated with "my-golang-builder", it will not propagate the values of any environment variables in the whitelist.
+When the peer invokes any of the build scripts associated with "my-golang-builder", it will propagate only the values of the environment variables in the whitelist.

-> Note: The following environment variables are always propagated to external
+Note: The following environment variables are always propagated to external
-> builders:
+builders:

-> - LD_LIBRARY_PATH
+- LD_LIBRARY_PATH
-> - LIBPATH
+- LIBPATH
-> - PATH
+- PATH
-> - TMPDIR
+- TMPDIR

 When an `externalBuilder` configuration is present, the peer will iterate over the list of builders in the order provided, invoking `bin/detect` until one